 You should keep this info on file because many providers charge fees to collect it after you leave their service.

 The sooner you can get this information to your new payroll provider the better.
 If you take too long, you’ll run the risk of not paying your employees on time.
 Your new provider will tell you how much time they need to set everything up, but fourteen business days should be enough.

-5. Set up your new contract
+7. Set up your contract with your new payroll

 Your new payroll provider should make this pretty simple, but you should be familiar with the details of the contract.
 You should know how to avoid fees, your responsibilities to keep things running, and any cancellation requirements.

 Being very familiar with and sticking to your contract is a great way to keep a good relationship with your provider.